Filter by Suburb

 The Sweet Fine Artist Studio

-Another newish creative space on the Gold Coast, The Sweet Fine Artist Studio is many lovely things including a space for hire and home to many a creative workshop.
-Think Paint and Sip, Life Drawing and Make your own Ginger Beer style situations, it’s the perfect place for a mid-week burst of creativity or why not plan an event around one of their offerings?
+If you’re looking to take your fine art skills to the next level while still keeping a wine in hand (it’s called balance), we’ve found your haven.
+The Sweet Fine Artist Studio is many lovely things, including a space for hire and home to many a creative workshop.
+They have everything from your playful Paint (or Clay) and Sip to more technical and skill-enhancing workshops, including Life Drawing, Sculpting, Texture Painting and Lino Cut & Printing!
+It’s the perfect place for a mid-week burst of creativity, or why not plan an event around one of their offerings?
 Hens party life drawing anyone?
 Always a good time.

 Where: 2/3 Karen Avenue, Mermaid Beach